CanopyTax/sofe/README.md

   ```

 ### Create your own service
-By default, all npm packages are loaded through [unpkg](https://unpkg.com).
+By default, all npm packages are loaded through npm ([unpkg](https://unpkg.com)).
 While this is convenient, it isn't always
 what you want to do for your own services.
 You can provide a custom location for where your service distributable is located
 by adding a `sofe` property to your package.json:
 ```javascript